One of the fastest-growing housing markets in the U.S. is Northwest Indiana, home to the Gary real estate market.

 - Indiana University-Northwest, Purdue University-Calumet Campus, Calumet College of Saint Joseph, and Valparaiso University are some of the largest colleges and universities near Gary.

-- 85% of the people in Gary are high school graduates or higher, and 13.2% hold a bachelor’s degree or advanced degree.
+- Over 90% of the people in Gary are high school graduates or higher, and nearly 24% hold a bachelor’s degree or advanced degree.

 - Interstate highways I-80/I-94, I-65, and the Indiana Toll Road I-80/I-90 provide direct access from Gary to Chicago, Indianapolis, Milwaukee, Detroit, Cleveland, and St. Louis.